Thatguy560/CV/README.md

 Video Games - One of my favourite past times and one of the most influential reasons I find technology as a whole so enthralling.

 Music - I've been into most kinds of music from a fairly early age and been to countless gigs and festivals.

-Fitness - I firmly believe keeping physically active is not only one of the best things you for your body but also for your mind.
+Fitness - I firmly believe keeping physically active is not only one of the best things for your body but also for your mind.

-Some addition interests and hobbies I've had over the years include travelling, film, writing, technology (Building Gaming PC's, General IT knowledge), socialising with friends and family.
-Whilst growing up I used to regulary practice animation to nurture my creative side using programs like Macromedia Flash 8.
+Some additional interests and hobbies I've had over the years include travelling, film, writing, technology (Building Gaming PC's, General IT knowledge).
+Whilst growing up I nurtured my creative side with regular animation practice using programs like Macromedia Flash 8.